How to Propagate Succulents from Leaves and Cuttings

 Learn how to propagate succulents (grow more) from the ones you already own with this step-by-step tutorial on propagating succulents from leaves!

-In this post, I’ll show you the techniques I use to propagate succulents from leaves.
-Not all of these tips will apply to every climate–but I can tell you they’ve worked for me.
-For even more detailed propagating information, check out my ebook, The Secrets to Propagating Succulents.
+In this post, I'll show you the techniques I use to propagate succulents from leaves.
+Not all of these tips will apply to every climate — but they've worked for me.

 Your succulent's genus and species will determine what kind of cutting you can take.
 For example, most tender Sedums and some Echeverias can be propagated with either a leaf or a cutting.–though I use leaves for both.

 Aeoniums, on the other hand, only work with cuttings, which means you can't propagate them with just a leaf.
 In other words, every variety of succulent is different–so if you're not sure what will work, experiment (like I did) and see what happens!
 For a start, click here to take a look at these seven succulents that I've found super easy to propagate.

 To take a leaf for propagation, just gently twist the leaf off the stem.
 Make sure it's a clean pull, leaving nothing on the stem.
 In fact, it's fine to pull of a little of the stem, too.